danielrmeyer/geospatial-python/README.md

 ## TODO

-- Find way to determine accuracy of our approximation
+- Find way to determine accuracy of our bare earth approximation
+- automate grabbing the DEM tile from copernicus given a shape file so tool can be used on any shape files